stackrox/infra/DEPLOYMENT.md

 git log --decorate --graph --abbrev-commit --date=relative 0.2.13..master
 ```

-We often deploy Infra from a tag without creating a full GitHub release.
+We often deploy Infra from a tag without creating a full GitHub release, after updating the CHANGELOG on master.

 To create a tag for deployment under this scenario:

 ```bash